modevol-com/gqloom/website/docs/schema/yup.md

   loveFish: boolean(),
 }).label("Cat")
 ```

-In the above code, we have defined the name for the object using `label` so that the object will have the name `Cat` in the generated GraphQL Schema.
+::: details Using `collectNames`

-#### Using `collectNames`
+We can use the `collectNames` function to define names for objects.
+The `collectNames` function accepts an object whose key is the name of the object and whose value is the object itself.

 ```ts twoslash
 import { string, boolean, object, number } from "yup"